shreyasminocha/Minima/README.md

 Minima is an ultra minimal css boilerplate (largely) based on [Milligram](http://milligram.io).
 Minima offers a very minimal set of css rules and provides a great starting point for your web development projects.

+Also, Minima goes very well with [normalize](https://necolas.github.io/normalize.css/)(which is a great idea in any case).

 ## Usage

 You can choose to either download Minima manually: